 - 8 ounces shallots, sliced Add to list

-- 1 to 2 tablespoons fresh tarragon Add to list
+- 1 to 2 tablespoons chopped fresh tarragon Add to list

-- 1 to 2 tablespoons fresh thyme Add to list
+- 1 to 2 tablespoons chopped fresh thyme Add to list

-Preheat oven to 350° F. Grease a quiche pan with Earth Balance.
+Preheat oven to 350° F. Grease a quiche pan with margarine.
 Combine dry ingredients in a bowl.
-Add the Earth Balance and lightly work the fat and flour together.
-Add the cold water, lightly kneading together into the shape of a ball.
+Add margarine and lightly work the fat and flour together.
+Add cold water, lightly kneading together into the shape of a ball.
 Let the dough sit for a couple of minutes.

-In a food processor combine tofu, olive oil, balsamic vinegar, miso, garlic and salt.
+In a food processor combine tofu, 3 tablespoons oil, vinegar, miso, garlic and salt.
 Process until creamy.

-Sauté the mushrooms in olive oil over medium heat for about 10 minutes.
-Add the Marsala wine and black pepper and sauté for another 5 minutes.
-Sauté the shallots over medium heat until translucent.
-Chop the fresh herbs.
+Sauté mushrooms in remaining 1 tablespoon oil over medium heat for about 10 minutes.
+Add Marsala wine and black pepper and sauté for another 5 minutes.
+Sauté shallots over medium heat until translucent.